★ BEST INVESTING TOOLS COMPARISON ★

 Can I export data from In Practise and Simply Wall St?

-Simply Wall St includes a stock screener for finding investment ideas.
-In Practise focuses on other analytical tools.
+Simply Wall St has a stock screener for surfacing ideas; In Practise doesn't, and focuses its energy elsewhere.

 Can I track my portfolio with In Practise or Simply Wall St?